moonchanyong/typefft/README.md

 ## Conventions

-JSFFT uses the normalization convention that is symmetric between the forward and reverse transform.
+TYPE FFT uses the normalization convention that is symmetric between the forward and reverse transform.
 With `N` data points, the transform is normalized by a factor of `√N`:

 ```